liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cook_book.md

 Making a non-virtual function virtual is a big decision.
 It creates an extension point where subclasses can tweak your class' behavior.
-This weakens your control on the class because now it's harder to maintain the class invariants.
+This weakens your control on the class because m_nowPos it's harder to maintain the class invariants.
 You should make a function virtual only when there is a valid reason for a subclass to override it.